EDIorg/ecocomDP/documentation/model/table_description.md

 Table: taxon
 ---
 Description: identifying information about a taxon, eg, name, id and system.
+When table is constructed, use a lookup service (eg, taxize) to find the ID assigned by a taxon system, like ITIS.

 Columns